Website Accessibility Guidelines and Standards to Use in 2020

 NHS Choices is one of the UK’s most visited health sites, dealing with over 2 million impressions every month.
-The website is also designed to the most exacting standards, functioning perfectly for screenreaders.
+Moreover, the website meets the most exacting standards, functioning perfectly for screenreaders.

 Clearly Visible Text

 The trend of web minimalism is good news for those with visual impairments like short-sightedness, or color blindness.
-Many of with visual impairments struggle with certain colors, so a bold design with black text on a plain background is a solid option.
+Many of those with visual impairments struggle with certain colors.
+So, a bold design with black text on a plain background is a solid option.

 This fashion website template is a great example of a site that offers great readability for those with visual impairments.
 The simple and bold black lettering on a white background makes all text stand out clearly.
 It’s functional, but also highly stylish too.

 Whilst black text on white backgrounds is an easy choice, you don’t need to be a slave to that.
 You can check the accessibility of your site’s colors using a variety of online tools, like these free tools from Sitepoint or Checkmycolours.
 These free tools can help show up any potential problems before you launch.